andrei021/100-days-of-code/r1-log.md

 • I've read more about nested classes in Oracle's Java docs;

 • Tried to understand Local and Anonymous classes but it didn't go too well, gonna search them in Oracle's docs :rage: challenge accepted!!!

+### Day 53
+• Recaped all the concepts that I've learned so far;

+• I've read about nested classes in Oracle's docs and got a better understanding of these concepts.